Institutional Animal Care and Use Committee (IACUC)

 - Animal Care Concerns?: Contact information for reporting concerns and link to Whistle Blowing Policy.

 - Guidelines for Use of Zebrafish in Research, Teaching, and Testing (Word).
 This document is intended to assist researchers/instructors working with Zebrafish in determining when Institutional Animal Care and Use Committee (IACUC) review is required.

 - Graduate School Policy: Graduate students and faculty advisors, please read section 10.2.4 (page 43) Animal Subjects Approval (PDF), from the Graduate School’s Policies and Regulations.

 - Inter-Institutional Agreement: to be used if proposed research involves collaboration with another institution, federal/state agency, private industry, private animal owners, etc.

 - Meeting Schedule and Protocol Due Dates: Meeting schedule for the IACUC.
 Protocol Forms are due two weeks prior to a meeting date in order to be included on that meeting’s agenda.

-- Policies and Procedures for the Humane Care and Use of Animals (Word)(PDF): All persons involved with the use of live vertebrate animals must read this Policy.
+- Policies and Procedures for the Humane Care and Use of Animals (Word): All persons involved with the use of live vertebrate animals must read this Policy.

 - Protocol Form/Husbandry Form: The application forms for requesting either approval for research, teaching, or pilot studies involving the use of live vertebrate animals OR for approval to sustain a colony of vertebrate animals.
 (Updated October 2016)